Chrismarsh/CHM/docs/configuration.rst

   :default: 0

   Only applies to ugrid outputs.
 The timestep frequency to create a new ugrid file at.
+  Rotated files are named ``<base_name>_YYYYMMDDTHHMMSS.nc`` and the cadence is preserved across checkpoint resume.

+.. confval:: chunk_time_len

+  :type: int
+  :default: unset

+  Only applies to ugrid outputs.
+Sets an explicit time chunk length (in timesteps).
+Must not be set alongside ``chunk_target_mb``.

+.. confval:: chunk_target_mb

+  :type: float
+  :default: unset

+  Only applies to ugrid outputs.
+Sets the target chunk size per variable (in MB).
+Must not be set alongside ``chunk_time_len``.

 .. confval:: write_all_parameters